THOSE AUDACIOUS MEEHANS

 Catherine Meehan Blount

-Dennis Meehan became DeWitty's second postmaster in 1916 and promptly renamed the town Audacious, saying that “the people were audacious for having settled there.”
-(Perkey’s Names of Nebraska Locations).
+In 1916, Dennis Meehan became the second postmaster of DeWitty and promptly renamed the town Audacious, explaining that “the people were audacious for having settled there” (Perkey’s Names of Nebraska Locations).

 the life and legacy of my grancparents